Martin Stephens (drug smuggler): Sentencing and appeal

 Sentences for the majority of the Bali Nine were handed down on 13 February 2006 and 14 February 2006.
 As Stephens' sentence was about to be handed down, his mother Michelle, speaking from Bali, was reported as saying:

 On 14 February 2006, Stephens was sentenced to life imprisonment.

 Commenting on the sentences at the time, Australian Federal Police Commissioner Keelty stated:

 The Australian Prime Minister John Howard was reported as commenting:

 As verdicts and sentences were handed down in the trials of the Bali Nine, additional arrests were made in Australia.

 Stephens, along with eight other members of the Bali Nine, appealed the severity of their sentence.
 On 26 April 2006, the Indonesian Supreme Court reduced the life imprisonment sentences to 20-years for each of Lawrence, Nguyen, Chen, Czugaj and Norman, all arrested at Melasti Hotel in Kuta.
 Stephens' appeal was upheld.

 Prison life

 In December 2009, Stephens announced he planned to marry Christine Winarni Puspayanti, an Indonesian woman he met at Kerobokan Prison.
 Stephens met Puspayanti months after his arrest while she was visiting the prison as a part of a church group; and they married in a traditional Indonesian-style wedding in April 2011.

 In 2014, Stephens and Nguyen were transferred to a prison in Malang, East Java when it was reported that they had violated prison rules.

+On 15 December 2024, Stephens and the other four remaining members of the Bali Nine arrived back in Australia on a commercial flight.
+He will not be required to serve any further prison time in the country.